sanoops/pyramidLab/scaffold/README.txt

-This is my sample project in pyramid framework
+This is my first sample project in pyramid framework